 Kaitlyn Hunt, the Florida teen accused

-of an underage relationship with a female classmate, on Thursday
+of an underage relationship with a female classmate, is expected to

 Hunt was arrested in February following